-- A message from MU Chancellor Emeritus Brady Deaton on the importance of protection of human and animal subjects in research.
+- A Message from MU Chancellor Emeritus Brady Deaton on the Importance of Protection of Human and Animal Subjects in Research (Word, 112K)

 Research compliance at MU fosters adherence to all applicable federal, state and University research-related rules and regulations.
 General questions may be directed to the individuals listed below, or to those listed under the various subject-matter areas in the “quick links” to the left.